diferrei/fastapi-vue-todoapp/README.md

   - Yellow: 24 hours or less
   - Red: 6 hours or less
 - [ ] Implement the "note detail" view using Vue-Router
+- [ ] Add new note (either with a new view or a modal)
+- [ ] Implement select / unselect note updates to Vuex store